 This blog is about women’s issues, gender equality, progress, secularism, justice and peace.
 This is a site where Bangladeshi/ Bengali community women will speak and report on women’s empowerment, women’s problems, women’s rights, women’s belonging and progress.
-The contributors to this site are all women, and ethnically Bengali-speaking or Bangladeshi-British women who are seen as BAME women in Britain.
+The contributors to this site are all women, and the majority of us are ethnically Bengali-speaking or Bangladeshi-British women who are seen as BAME women in Britain.
+The blog represents a small but loud activist-women’s collective.

 We are a cohort of anti-racist and anti-imperialist Bangladeshi, Bengali and British-Bangladeshi women belonging to many faiths and diverse identities.
 Our culture is just one – that’s transnational Bengali.
 We live abroad but we love our homeland and think of a world about Bangladesh and Bengali community.
 We believe in border-less politics, humanity, gender-equality, democracy, freedom of speech, secularism, right to work and right to think without limit.
 We see peace and justice can be achieved through practicing all of the above.
 We are against corporate culture and fixed structures of society.
 We are against top-down mode of knowledge/ production.